learn-ways-to-feel-calm-when-stressed

 Creating calm in an uncertain world

 If there’s one thing we can be certain of, it’s that life is filled with uncertainty.
 Right now, it seems that the change and uncertainty just won’t stop coming.
-We’ve had Coronavirus, the war in Ukraine, the energy and cost of living crisis.
-And now, when we’re hoping for a bit of stability, all sorts of unfathomable things are happening with the economy as well.
-As human beings, we just don’t like unpredictability.
-It unsettles us.
-And as a result, all this uncertainty can cause us to worry; about our health, jobs, families, financial security and the uncertain future.
+We’ve had wars in Ukraine and the middle east, the cost of living crisis and an election in the US.
+And now, when we’re hoping for a bit of stability, all sorts of unfathomable things appear to be happening.

-Learning how to feel calm with all this going on is key to learning how to cope and for managing the stress and anxiety we feel.
+Learning how to feel calm with all this going on is the key to developing ways to cope and for managing stress and anxiety when you’re feeling uncertain.

 For more check out Five ways to escape overwhelm